 - Kosher salt and freshly ground black pepper

 - 2 slices thick cut bacon (cut into 1-inch pieces)

 - 8 ounces mushrooms (stems trimmed and halved (about 2 cups) (button, cremini, chanterelle, oyster and shitake are great options))

 - 1/2 cup dry Marsala wine (sweet will also work)

 - 1/2 cup bone broth (or chicken stock)

 - Season the chicken on both sides with salt and pepper.
 Place the flour in a shallow bowl and dredge the chicken in it.
 Shake off the excess.

 - In a large frying pan over medium-high heat, warm 2 Tbs. of the olive oil.
 Place 2 pieces of chicken in the pan and cook, turning once, until browned on both sides, 2 to 3 minutes per side.
 Transfer to a platter and keep warm under a tent of foil.
 Warm the remaining 1 Tbs. oil in the pan and repeat to brown the remaining chicken.
 Place that chicken under your foil tent as well.

 - Lower the heat to medium and add the bacon to the pan, saute for a couple minutes to render out some of the fat, then add the mushrooms to the pan.
-Saute until brown and liquid has evaporated.
-Season with salt and pepper.
+Saute until brown and liquid has evaporated, 4-5 minutes.

-- Add Marsala to the pan and boil for about 30 seconds, then add the chicken stock and let it reduce slightly, for about a minute.
-Stir in the butter and return the chicken to the pan.
-Season with salt and pepper, to taste and sprinkle with chopped hazelnuts and parsley.
-Serve immediately.
+- Add Marsala to the pan and boil for about 30 seconds, then add the chicken stock and let it reduce slightly, 2-3 minutes.
+Stir in the butter and return the chicken to the pan to warm through.
+Season with additional salt and pepper, to taste and sprinkle with chopped parsley.
+Serve.